BurdaMagazinOrg/module-queue_watcher/README.md

 The module also adds some Drush helper commands, e.g.
 <code>$ drush queue-watcher-lookup</code>

-.. to get a list of currently existent queues with their states.
+.. to get a list of currently existent queues with their states and for optionally sending reports to the configured recipients (mails and/or logs).

-Furthermore you can see the status of your queues in the status report.
+Furthermore you can see a status summary of your queue states in the status report.

 INSTALLATION
 ------------